GreenWizard2015/FranNet/README.md

 ## Experiments

 While working on the project, I encountered various aspects, including the ease of conducting experiments.
 All parts of the neural network are implemented in a highly flexible manner and configured through JSON.
 Integration with [Weights&Biases](https://wandb.ai/green_wizard/FranNet) is also implemented.

+Read more about the experiments in the [experiments.md](docs/experiments.md).